 - Central nervous system – insomnia is a disorder that impacts our central nervous system negatively and hinders its normal functioning.
 Lack of sleep will exhaust our brain, and slow down the way it functions, so some coordination skills can be downgraded which increases the risk of injuries or accidents.
 Extended state of sleep deprivation can mess up our minds and cause hallucinations, hearing or seeing things that do not exist.
 Another consequence is micro-sleeping, which is hard to control and can be dangerous for frequent drivers especially.
 Microsleep is something that we almost cannot control since we could fall asleep for a few seconds or minutes without being aware of it.

 - Hormones – sleep has a huge impact on the production of hormones in our body, and irregular sleep patterns can cause our hormones to “go wild.”
 For example, for testosterone production, we need at least three hours of interrupted sleep.
 Just one week of poor sleep will lower the level of testosterone for 15%.
 For the younger population and especially teenagers, growth hormone is essential for their development, and lack of sleep will lower the production of this hormone.

 Symptoms of Sleep Disorders

-Some people are so used to their bad sleeping patterns that they do not even consider them potential disorders.
+Some people are so used to the bad sleeping patterns that they do not even consider them potential disorders.
 So now we are going to point out the main symptoms, and if they sound familiar to you, you might need to switch your sleeping habits.

 - Fatigue – you are trying to sleep for the recommended amount of time, but you still experience daytime fatigue?
 It means that something is obstructing your sleep cycle and that your body fails to reach the phase of deep, restorative, REM sleep.